GwendolyneFreddy/Quick_Save_Slots_Tweaks/README.md

 ##### Version 1.2 &nbsp;(December 25, 2016)

 - Added support for having different numbers of quick slots.
-- Made the mod a Weidu mod.
+- Made the mod a WeiDU mod.

 ##